Ranger-4297/YAGPDB-ccs/Economy/V6/Plugins/Accounts/Readme.md

 # Info
 Accounts are multi-user accessable bank accounts.
 Accounts can be created for a set number or a percentage of money.
-Accounts can expire and certain aspects of an account can be managed by the holder
+Certain aspects of an account can be managed by the holder